20 Countries by Most People Living with HIV-AIDS

 19. Indonesia

-Indonesia is the country in Southeast Asia, is the 4th populous country in the world.
-There were around 300,000 people with HIV/AIDS, somewhere 0.1% of the population.
+Indonesia, a country in Southeast Asia, is the 4th most populous country in the world.
+There were around 300,000 people with HIV/AIDS, or somewhere around 0.1% of the population.

 Indonesia Flag